Windows OS Hub

 Add-ADGroupMember -Identity "Domain Admins" -Members test1 -MemberTimeToLive $ttl

 It is not recommended to use temporary group membership to provide temporary access to privileged domain groups (Enterprise admins, Domain admins, etc.).
 Typically Temporary Group Membership is used to grant access to resource groups.
-In order to grant administrative permissions, you must use Active Directory delegation or PowerShell Just Enough Administration (JEA).
+To grant administrative permissions, you must use Active Directory delegation or PowerShell Just Enough Administration (JEA).

 You can check how much time a user will be a group member using the Get-ADGroup cmdlet: